cruzma/urban-octo-telegram/README.md

 Tasks completed:

-- (html) changed all necessary div elements to semantic elements.
+- (html) changed all necessary div elements to semantic elements
 - (html) added attribute descriptions to img elements
 - (html) added concise descrptive title to title tag
 - (css) consolidated code that was repeating
-- (css) reworked code and organized to follow semantic structure of HTML elements.
+- (css) reworked code and organized to follow semantic structure of HTML elements